probmods/dippl/chapters/05-particlefilter.md

 [^1]: Dynamic Programming (caching) can be viewed as an instance of reasoning about many concrete paths at once.

-Previously, we have enumerated paths using depth-first search, breadth-first search, and a probability-based priority queue.
+Earlier we enumerated paths using depth-first search, breadth-first search, and a probability-based priority queue.
 However, this approach can result in an unrepresentative set of paths for models with large state spaces, and for uncountably infinite state spaces, we aren't sure what exactly we are enumerating.

 Random sampling is a promising alternative: if we could sample paths in proportion to their posterior probability -- take into account factor weights -- we could easily get a representative picture of the marginal distribution.